RulesCricketT20 World Cup

 Major Changes

-After the International cricket Men’s World Cup of Cricket Super League confirms in 2023, the in-game penalty that was first implemented in T20Is in January 2022 (wherein the loss of a trying to field team to bowl their overs by the scheduled quit time results in an extra fielder having to be brought inside the fielding circle for the surviving overs of the innings) will also be used in ODI matches.
+(wherein the loss of a trying-to-field team to bowl their overs by the scheduled quit time results in an extra fielder being brought inside the fielding circle for the surviving overs of the innings) will also be used in ODI matches.

 The ICC Cricket Committee